 The Company wholly owns ACRC Lender W TRS LLC, which is a taxable REIT subsidiary ("TRS") formed to issue and hold certain loans intended for sale.
-The Company also wholly owns ACRC 2017-FL3 TRS LLC, which is a TRS formed to hold a portion of the FL3 CLO Securitization and FL4 CLO Securitization (as defined below), including the portion that
+The Company also wholly owns ACRC 2017-FL3 TRS LLC, which is a TRS formed to hold a portion of the FL3 CLO Securitization and FL4 CLO Securitization (as defined below), including the portion that generates excess inclusion income.
+Additionally, the Company wholly owns ACRC WM Tenant LLC, which is a TRS formed to lease from an affiliate the hotel property classified as real estate owned acquired on March 8, 2019.
+ACRC WM Tenant LLC engaged a third-party hotel management company to operate the hotel under a management contract prior to the sale of the hotel on March 1, 2022.

-The income tax provision for the Company and the TRSs consisted of the following for the three and nine months ended September 30, 2022 and 2021 (\$ in thousands):
+The income tax provision for the Company and the TRSs consisted of the following for the three months ended March 31, 2023 and 2022 (\$ in thousands):

-F moi iber For the nine months ended September 30,
+For th For the three months ended March 31,

-2022 2021 2022 2021
+20 23 2 2022

-Current \$ 5 \$ (35) \$ 28 \$ 437
+Current \$ 10 \$ 15

-Deferred
+Deferred -

-Excise tax 35 180 156
+Excise tax 100 90

-Total income tax expense, including excise tax \$ 5 \$ \$ 208 \$ 593
+Total income tax expense, including excise tax \$ 110 \$ 105

-For the three months ended September 30, 2022, the Company did not incur any expense for U.S. federal excise tax.
-For the nine months ended September 30, 2022, the Company incurred an expense of \$180 thousand for U.S. federal excise tax.
-For the three and nine months ended September 30, 2021, the Company incurred an expense of \$35 thousand and \$156 thousand, respectively, for U.S. federal excise tax.
+For the three months ended March 31, 2023 and 2022, the Company incurred an expense of \$100 thousand and \$90 thousand, respectively, for U.S. federal excise tax.
 Excise tax represents a 4% tax on the sum of a portion of the Company's ordinary income and net capital gains not distributed during the calendar year (including any distribution declared in the fourth quarter and paid following January) plus any prior year shortfall.
 If it is determined that an excise tax liability exists for the current tax year, the Company will accrue excise tax on estimated excess taxable income as such taxable income is earned.
 The quarterly expense is calculated in accordance with applicable tax regulations.